3valley/code-your-own-adventure/README.md

 ### Some things that *I* learned from:
 - It's way too expensive because it's a textbook, but it's my FAVORITE textbook: <a href="https://www.amazon.com/Starting-Out-Programming-Logic-Design-ebook/dp/B00XIH44RM">Starting Out With Programming Logic and Design, by Tony Gaddis</a>
-- I really like the books "HTML & CSS" and "Javascript & Jquery" by Jon Duckett, and good news: we have them at the library! <a href="https://catalog.estesvalleylibrary.org:8080/#section=search&term=jon duckett&page=0&sortKey=Relevancy&db=ls2pac&branchFilters=["1","2"]&facetFilters=[]">See them in the library catalog</a>
+- I really like the books "HTML & CSS" and "Javascript & Jquery" by Jon Duckett, and good news: we have them at the library! <a href="https://catalog.estesvalleylibrary.org:8080/#section=search&term=jon duckett">See them in the library catalog</a>
 - <a href="https://www.sparkfun.com/products/13930">Sparkfun Tinker Kit</a> Learn code and electronics at the same time
 - <a href="https://themeshaper.com/2012/10/22/the-themeshaper-wordpress-theme-tutorial-2nd-edition/">Wordpress Theme Tutorial</a> While specific to one application, this tutorial series taught me more about PHP than anything else.